taporian/Git-Trial/markdown-cv.md

 - **IT/Technician - FreeLance - 2011-Present**
   - Coordinated with a team to resolve Networking issues.
   - Coordinated with a team to set up labor force.
-  - Supervised labor team bringing projects to completion on time and withing budget.
+  - Supervised labor team bringing projects to completion on time and within budget.
   - Interacted with vendors for buying the right equipements to fit the client's needs.
   - Layout Networking Strategies.
 <br />